VladimirMarkelov/rclc/doc.md

   - trailing marker: `1-2i`
   - marker in the middle: `1-i2`
 * Angles: internally they are 64-bit float numbers.
 Separators: `°` or `d` - for degrees, `'` or `m` - for minutes, `"` or `s` - for seconds:
   - Full format with degrees, minutes, and seconds: `30°45'24"` or `30d45m24s` - in this format degrees and minutes must be integer numbers.
-Note: separators can be mixed - for convenience: `°` can be har to type fast, so `30d45'24"` is the same as `30°45'24"` etc
+Note: separators can be mixed - for convenience: `°` can be hard to type fast, so `30d45'24"` is the same as `30°45'24"` etc
   - Degrees only: `30.75°` or `30.75d` - in this format degrees can be either integer or float point number.
 * Variable: a word starts with a Latin letter from `a` to `z` and contains only Latin letters, digits, and underscore.
 Variable names are case-insensitive.

 ## Expressions

-For convenience there are a few shortcuts when typing an expression:
+For convenience, there are a few shortcuts when typing an expression:

 * sometimes multiplication sign can be omitted if it is clear that it must be at that place: between values and brackets(`2(3+4)` -> `2 * (3+4)`), between brackets(`(1+2)(3+4)` -> `(1+2) * (3+4)`), between value and function names(`20sin(2)` -> `20 * sin(2)`)
 * if a function wants one argument and it is a single value, brackets can be omitted: `sin cos 2` -> `sin(cos(2))`